Colors (1988 film): Plot

 Sometime later, a more reserved McGavin has a rookie partner, a black cop who grew up in the neighborhood where they patrol and sports an attitude like the "Pac-Man".
 McGavin tells him the same joke about the bulls that Hodges taught him, and the younger officer reciprocates in the same way as the young McGavin.
-The film ends with McGavin considering the cycle as the pair drive on and continue their patrol.
+The film ends with McGavin considering the cycle of violence as the pair drive on and continue their patrol.